 The Micro ARE-M series of single-phase, controlled ferroresonant float chargers is intended for utility, communications, and other applications where a source of stable, electrically clean, reliable DC power is needed.
-Available models provide an output voltage of 24 VDC and an output current from 6-100 amperes, depending upon model.
-Refer the Model Designation for a list of standard models and options.
+Available models provide an output voltage of 48 VDC and an output current from 6-100 amperes, depending upon model.
+Refer to Table 1-1 Model Designation for a list of standard models and options.